 How did HubSpot do it?
+By using SEO.
 Here is a look at HubSpot’s SEO strategy that can inspire you and help you boost your reach.
-Also, read about some essential tips from HubSpot SEO experts!

 To optimize your SERP rank, pay attention to: